AWS Interview Questions and Answers

 You can monitor Amazon VPC using:

-AWS (Amazon Web Services) is a platform that provides secure cloud services, database storage, services to compute power, and content delivery. it provides a combination of Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS) and Software-as-a-Service (PaaS) services.
+AWS (Amazon Web Services) is a platform that provides secure cloud services, database storage, services to compute power, and content delivery.
+It provides a combination of Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-Service (SaaS) services.

 The AWS business solutions can be divided into 4 foundational services in AWS at a higher level: